-What were the objectives of nonformal education?
-What reform goals were sought by the application of nonformal education?
+What were the objectives of non-formal education?
+What reform goals were sought by the application of non-formal education?
 Primary among the goals was the delivery of educational services to the poorest of the poor, women, the isolated rural populations, and adults who had not been able to attend school.
-Nonformal education was to give these people a chance for basic literacy and numeracy, an opportunity to learn productive skills, and a way to participate effectively in the development of their societies.
-The participatory methodology would allow the development of citizenship skills as people learned to articulate needs and to organize themselves to meet those needs.
-When combined with other inputs, rural nonformal education was anticipated to be a strong accelerating factor in the economic and social growth of rural areas which had been bypassed by the modern sector.
-When a component of consciousness raising was included, the less advantaged would be able to band together, articulate their needs and their rights, put pressure on the existing political and economic structure, and thereby instigate changes leading to more equitable distribution of opportunity and wealth.
-In short, nonformal education was expected not only to reform education, but to have a substantial impact on the structure of society.
+Non-formal education was to give these people a chance for basic literacy and numeracy, an opportunity to learn productive skills, and a way to participate effectively in the development of their societies.
+Participation would allow the development of citizenship skills as people learned to articulate needs and to organize themselves to meet those needs.
+When combined with other inputs, rural non-formal education was seen as a strong accelerating factor in the economic and social growth of rural areas that had been bypassed by the modern sector.
+When a component of consciousness-raising was included, the less advantaged would be able to band together, articulate their needs and their rights, put pressure on the existing political and economic structure, and thereby instigate changes leading to more equitable distribution of opportunity and wealth.
+In short, non-formal education was expected not only to reform education but to have a substantial impact on the structure of society.